-- To define your application perspective using tags, click Add tag.
+- To define your application perspective using tags, click Add filter.

-For tags to conjoin, choose between the AND or OR operator.
-When using a mix of AND and OR conjunctions, AND conjunctions have the highest priority and are evaluated first.
+For tags to conjoin, choose between the AND or OR operator and use brackets.
+When using a mix of AND and OR conjunctions without brackets, AND conjunctions have the highest priority and are evaluated first.
 For example, the tag definitions tag.A AND tag.B OR tag.c AND tag.d is interpreted and processed as (tag.A AND tag.B) OR (tag.c AND tag.d).

 Each call that matches the filters, including calls to any database or messaging services that are invoked within the application, is associated with this application perspective.

 There is also an option to apply filters and group by the source or destination of a call.